arokem/surround_suppression/README.rst

 - fullscreen {True | False}: Whether or not to show the stimulus in fullscreen mode.

 - scanner {True | False}: Whether or not to wait for a ttl pulse to trigger   the beginning of stimulus presentation

 - start_target_contrastA {0-1}: The contrast to start the staircase with for the annulus target.
+Should be greater than .5 (annulus contrast) and can   go up to 1.0

-Should be greater than .75 (annulus contrast) and can go up to 1.0
+- start_target_orthog_contrastA {0-1}: The contrast to start the staircase w  ith for  the annulus target, orthogonal condition.
+Should be greater than  .5 (annulus contrast) and can  go up to 1.0

 - start_target_contrastB {0-1}: The contrast to start the staircase with for the annulus target without the annulus.
-Can be in any range, with a minimum of 0.001
+Can be in any range, with a minim  um of 0.001

-- fix_target_start {0-1}: Ditto for the fixation target, minimum 0.5 (contrast
+- fix_target_start {0-1}: Ditto for the fixation target, minimum 0 (contrast
-  of fixation background), max of 1.0
+  of fixation background), max of 1.0, must be highter than fix_baseline

+- fix_baseline = {0-1}: baseline contrast of fixation to compare with fix_target_start, must be below fix_target_start

 - targetA_contrast_max {0.75-1}: Maximum target contrast when annulus is
    present